junmeng6025/apriltags-cpp/README.md

   CV_RGB2GRAY -> cv::COLOR_RGB2GRAY
   ...
   ```
   You can search them on Google if you don't know the variable name in new OpneCV version
+  Theoretically you won't run into errors like this if you use OpenCV 3.4.16, but in case you can refer to these tips.

 ## Run
 ### tagtest
 ```bash